aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 ### **Adding URL Hyperlinks to Texts**

-This Javascript code shows you how to add a website hyperlink to a text:
+This JavaScript code shows you how to add a website hyperlink to a text:

 ```javascript
 var presentation = new aspose.slides.Presentation();